-This User's Guide describes how to build Mnesia database applications, and how to integrate and use the Mnesia database management system with OTP.
+This User's Guide describes how to build Mnesia-backed applications, and how to integrate and use the Mnesia database management system with OTP.
 Programming constructs are described, and numerous programming examples are included to illustrate the use of Mnesia.

 This User's Guide is organized as follows:

 - Getting Started introduces Mnesia with an example database.
 Examples are included on how to start an Erlang session, specify a Mnesia database directory, initialize a database schema, start Mnesia, and create tables.
 Initial prototyping of record definitions is also discussed.

 - Build a Mnesia Database more formally describes the steps introduced in the previous section, namely the Mnesia functions that define a database schema, start Mnesia, and create the required tables.